Ventricular Fibrillation (VF)

 • Overheating or heat stroke

-• It can also occur as a complication of cardiac surgery or a complication of certain medical procedures such as ablation for atrial fibrillation,
+• Complications from cardiac surgery or medical procedures such as ablation for atrial fibrillation

 Pathophysiology

-VF is a type of cardiac arrhythmia characterized by rapid, chaotic contractions of the ventricular muscle.
-In VF, the electrical activity of the heart becomes disorganized, preventing the ventricles from effectively pumping blood to the body.
-This can lead to cardiac arrest, in which blood flow to the brain and other vital organs is interrupted (see image 1).
+VF is characterised by rapid, chaotic contractions of the ventricular muscle.
+The electrical activity of the heart becomes disorganised, preventing the ventricles from pumping blood effectively.
+This lack of coordinated contraction can lead to cardiac arrest, where blood flow to the brain and other vital organs is interrupted (see Image 1).

 • Coronary artery disease